heistp/l4s-tests/README.md

 ECN counter data from a Czech ISP is [here](https://github.com/heistp/ecn-counters).
-While the stateless nature of the counters makes a complete interpretation challenging, both incoming and outgoing CE marks are observed.
+While the stateless nature of the counters makes a complete interpretation challenging, both incoming and outgoing CE marks are observed, however the possibility that some were due to incorrect usage of the former ToS byte has not been eliminated.
 Work to improve the quality of that data is ongoing.

+On MacOS machines, the command `sudo netstat -sp tcp` may be run to display ECN statistics, which includes information on observed ECN signaling.

 Contributions to this section from various regions and network positions would be useful.